jakesabathia/release_gjda/README.md

 Generalized Joinr Distribution Adaptation:
 ------
 - This is the package with code and demo usage for the paper:</br>
-- "Recognizing Heterogeneous Cross Domain Data via Generalized Joint Distribution Adaptation"</br>
+- **Recognizing Heterogeneous Cross Domain Data via Generalized Joint Distribution Adaptation**</br>
-- Shih-Yen Tao*, Yuan-Ting Hsieh*, Yao-Hung Hubert Tsai, Yi-Ren Yeh and Yu-Chiang Frank Wang (*equal contribution)
+- Auther: Shih-Yen Tao*, Yuan-Ting Hsieh*, Yao-Hung Hubert Tsai, Yi-Ren Yeh and Yu-Chiang Frank Wang (*equal contribution)
 - Published in International Conference on MUltimedia and Expo (ICME) 2016.

 Setup: